otris/vscode-janus-debug/README.md

 This Visual Studio Code extension is developed by otris software AG and was initially released in March 2017.
 It is licensed under the MIT License, (see [LICENSE file](LICENSE)).

 ## About otris software AG
-As a software-based data and document management specialist, otris software AG supports company decision-makers in realising management responsibilities.
+As a software-based data and document management specialist, otris software AG supports company decision-makers in realizing management responsibilities.
 The solutions from otris software are available for this purpose.
 They can be used track, control and document all administrative processes completely and with full transparency. otris software is based in Dortmund, Germany.

 For more information about otris software AG visit our website [otris.de](https://www.otris.de/) or our Open Source repositories at [github.com/otris](https://github.com/otris).